-A/N: I own nothing, the characters belong to the show and I make no profit out of them.
+Disclaimer: I own nothing.
+The characters belong to the show and I make no profit out of them.

 'Act as if what you do makes a difference.
 It does.'

 Chapter 1: Prologue

 "The cause of securing our country is not complete.
 But tonight, we are once again reminded that America can do whatever we set our mind to.
 That is the story of our history, whether it's the pursuit of prosperity for our people, or the struggle for equality for all our citizens; our commitment to stand up for our values abroad, and our sacrifices to make the world a safer place.

 Let us remember that we can do these things not just because of wealth or power, but because of who we are: one nation, under God, indivisible, with liberty and justice for all.